jakrad/ConvertCurrency/README.md

-# ConvertCurrency
+# Currency Converter App

-The Currency Converter App is a simple tool that allows users to convert currencies based on the latest exchange rates.
-Whether you're planning a trip abroad or just curious about currency exchange rates, this app has you covered.
+The Currency Converter App is a straightforward tool designed to help users convert currencies easily.
+Whether you're planning a trip abroad or need to calculate foreign exchange rates, this app has got you covered.

 ## Features